SoftwareAG/webmethods-microservicesruntime-samples/docker/jenkins/README.md

 There are two subfolders in this project.

-1. MSR_Docker - Provides sample to create Docker image for Microservices Runtime from scratch
+1. MSR_Docker - Provides sample to create Docker image for Microservices Runtime starting with the installation of MSR on on-prem.
+For details, see [README](README_MSR_Docker.md).
-2. MSR_DockerHub - Provides sample to create Docker image for Microservices Runtime from the base Docker image published on Dockerhub
+2. MSR_DockerHub - Provides sample to create Docker image for Microservices Runtime from the base Docker image published on Dockerhub.
+For details, see [README](README_MSR_DockerHub.md).

 ## License

 This project uses the Apache License Version 2.0.
-For details, see [the license file](LICENSE).
+For details, see [the license file](../../LICENSE).

 For more information about Microservices Runtime, see the official Software AG Microservices Runtime documentation.